compomics/spectrum_similarity/README.md

  - Median Squared Error (MdSE) (and also root MdSE)
  - Probabilistic scoring functon (including peak intensities)

-The scoring functions listed here were used to evaluate their ability to assess spectrum similarity on a book chapter on CPTAC data set.
+The scoring functions enlisted here were used to evaluate their ability to assess spectrum similarity on a book chapter by evaluating one of the CPTAC data sets.
 The settings are on the bookChapter.properties.

 # Download
 ## Spectrum comparison